legojesus/chatgpt-jarvis/README.md

 # J.A.R.V.I.S AI in Python (ChatGPT)
 This python code allows the user to talk to ChatGPT and hear ChatGPT talk back!
-Just like JARVIS from Iron Man ;) The flow is simple: User talks -> speech2text -> ChatGPT -> text2speech -> User.
+Just like JARVIS from Iron Man ;)

+The flow is simple: User talks -> speech2text -> ChatGPT -> text2speech -> User.

+Libraries used:
-Utilizes openAI's python library for ChatGPT completion, speech_recognition library for speech2text abilities via Google, and pyttsx3 for text2speech abilities.
+- openAI's python library for ChatGPT completion
+- SpeechRecognition library for speech2text abilities via Google.
+- pyttsx3 for text2speech abilities.

 ### How to run: